 all.
 If not for…

-In 1939, eleven years before Asimov’s original book was published, an issue of the pulp magazine Amazing Stories appeared at newsstands showing in his front page the short story “I, Robot” by author Eando Binder.
+In 1939, eleven years before Asimov’s original book was published, an issue of the pulp magazine Amazing Stories appeared on newsstands showing in his front page the short story “I, Robot” by author Eando Binder.
 Actually the story was written by two authors: the brothers Earl Andrew Binder and Otto Oscar Binder (“Eando” naturally stands for Earl AND Otto, E-AND-O), and tells the story of a good and honest robot unjustly accused of his creator’s death.

 January 1939 issue of Amazing Stories